 Things to Keep in Mind for Room Draw

-- You must be registered for a full-time academic load (a minimum of 12 credits) for Fall 2013 to hold a room assignment through the summer.
+- You must be registered for a full-time academic load (a minimum of 12 credits) to hold a room assignment through the summer.

-- You will choose a room according to your class standing and the random lottery number that appears on your room draw sheet that will be sent to you via e-mail on April 8, 2013.
+- You will choose a room according to your class standing and the random lottery number that appears on your room draw sheet that will be sent to you via e-mail.

 - Only students who have paid both room and enrollment deposits may choose a room.